MikhailFedulov/31257_G3/Assessment 1.md

 * **Project Team**
 The **project team** is a combination of internal and external resources and is responsible for the project implementation.
 They will be working closely with the other stakeholder during the project development.
 The project team **needs** to provide a solution which appeases all stakeholders needs **because** the quality and acceptance of the system will directly affect the  likelihood of their use in future projects.

+* **Other CMC employees (Business Analysts, IT department, Cyber Security ect.)**
+Other **CMC employees** that have been hired by MCT to assist with the call center day-to-day tasks, interact with the system in a unique and niche way.
+They will be working closely with the RMs and the management to ensure the system is up and running.
+The other employee's **needs** for the proposed system are robustness, usability, and maintainability in various aspects including business performance analysis, IT configurations, and information security **because** the overall functioning of the system is the direct reflection on them and the quality of their work.

 ### External Stakeholders

 * **Customers**